jongan69/FSnextApp/README.md

-# Nextjs FS WebApp
+# Nextjs Full Stack WebApp

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
+This was built using an example of how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

+# Goals
+- Complete the Minting process
+- Create Custom NFT Smart contract for Authentication
+- Implement reading and Authentication using just a provided wallet address

 ## Deploy your own